Turbulent solutions of the binormal flow and the 1D cubic Schr\"odinger equation: Introduction

 In a new series of papers of the last six years, that we survey here (\cite{BanicaVega2020},\cite{BanicaVega2020bis},\cite{BanicaVega2022},\cite{BanicaVega2022bis},\cite{BanicaVega2024},\cite{BanicaEceizabarrenaNahmodVega2024},\\\cite{BanicaLucaTzvetkovVega2024}), by making interact several corners through the binormal flow, we displayed rigorously a large range of complex behavior as creation of singularities and unique continuation, Fourier growth, Talbot effects, intermittency and multifractality, justifying in particular the previous numerical observations.
 This has been done by constructing and analyzing binormal flow solutions with initial data of the shape of infinite polygonal lines with only two corners, or made by a regular M-polygon and two half-lines.
 To do so we constructed a class of well-posedness for the 1D cubic Schr\"odinger equation included in the critical Fourier-Lebesgue space $\mathcal FL^\infty$ and in supercritical Sobolev spaces with respect to scaling. \\

 {\bf{Acknowledgements:}} VB is partially supported by the ERC advanced grant GEOEDP and by the French ANR project BOURGEONS.
 LV is partially supported by MICINN (Spain) CEX2021-001142, PID2021-126813NB-I00 (ERDF A way of making Europe) and IT1247-19 (Gobierno Vasco).
+The authors are grateful to the referee for the very careful reading of the paper.